 This example demonstrates a variety of acceptable formats.
-The first line shows the most general format, where both the left-hand side and the right-hand side use full context notation.
+The first two lines show the most general format, where the left-hand side is in full context notation.
 The other examples use various acceptable shorthands.
-Stem formats obey these rules:
+Root formats obey these rules:

-- The supertoken expandable denoting the MPS, if present, should either use the name S or σ. - The same supertoken name must be used on the right-hand side, if present, as on the left-hand side. - The lexeme component on the right-hand side must be a single word.
+- The MPS, if present, may be either a {-bracketed expandable or a named expandable.
+The name, if present, is immaterial. - The lexeme component on the right-hand side must be a single word.

-PFME uses Panīni precedence to select the stem appropriate to a context.
+PFME uses Panīni precedence to select the stem whose MPS pattern is the best match to the MPS in the context.